Korean War Legacy Project

 Bio

 Dan McKinney was born in Belen, New Mexico, on July 22, 1926.
-After graduating high school in Clovis, New Mexico, he was drafted into the US Army in 1944 at the age of 18 and served for three years at the close of WWII.
+After graduating high school in Clovis, New Mexico, he was drafted into the US Army in 1944 at the age of 18 and served for three years at the close of World War II.
 He returned home and worked various jobs until he was recalled into the Army and sent to Korea in October 1950.
 Assigned to “K” Company, 19th Infantry Regiment, 24th Infantry Division, he was captured in the “Iron Triangle” on April 22, 1951, the day he had planned to be married before being recalled to Korea.
-He spent the next 28 months in captivity in a Chinese POW camp before being released on August 20, 1953, 3 weeks after the Armistice was signed.
+He spent the next 28 months in captivity in a Chinese POW camp before being released on August 20, 1953, three weeks after the armistice was signed.
 He returned home, was married, raised two children, owned an auto parts store, and retired in 1987.
 He speaks frequently to groups about his POW experience.

 Video Clips